-Jordan has a developed industrial sector, it is playing an increasing role in pharmaceuticals and also attracts an increasing volume of medical tourism.
-Science and technology is a fast-growing economic sector especially IT.
+Jordan has a developed industrial sector; it is playing an increasing role in pharmaceuticals and also attracts a growing volume for medical tourism.
+Science and technology is a fast-growing economic sector, especially IT.

 The climate in Jordan is characterised by the hot, dry weather between May and October and the cooler, wetter season between November to April.
 The climate is similar to that of the Mediterranean and the further inland, the more the climate contrasts.

-Whilst Jordan is quite liberal, it is advisable for women to dress modestly in order to avoid the possibility of unwanted attention.
+While Jordan is quite liberal, women should dress modestly to avoid the possibility of unwanted attention.

-Jordanians are hospitable and very sociable and enjoy visiting friends and family.
+Jordanians are hospitable, very sociable and enjoy visiting friends and family.
 It is common to be invited to drink tea or share a meal.
-There are a large number of excellent restaurants in the major cities.
+There are a large number of excellent restaurants in major cities.